Juan Cazares: 2017

-Cazares scored his first goal of 2017 on April 27 in a 2017 Copa Libertadores 2–0 home victory against Paraguayan club Libertad.
-His first brace came on May 4, in a 5–1 away victory against Bolivian club Sport Boys.
-On May 7 Cazares assisted the winning goal in a 2–1 victory against rivals Cruzeiro, winning his first trophy with the club.
-On May 16, Cazares scored a brace against Godoy Cruz to win the home match 4–1, qualifying Atletico Mineiro in the top–spot of Group 6.
-On June 18, Cazares scored a goal against giants Sao Paulo FC, winning their first match of the league 2–1.
-Cazares scored his first Copa do Brasil goal of 2017 on June 30 against Botafogo winning the first–leg match 1–0.
-On July 2, Cazares scored his first goal ever against club rivals Cruzeiro, winning 3–1.
+Cazares scored his first goal of 2017 on 27 April, in a 2017 Copa Libertadores 2–0 home victory against Paraguayan club Libertad.
+His first brace came on 4 May, in a 5–1 away victory against Bolivian club Sport Boys.

+On 7 May, Cazares assisted the winning goal in a 2–1 victory against rivals Cruzeiro, winning the year's Mineiro, his first trophy with the club.
+Nine days later, he scored a brace against Godoy Cruz to win the home match 4–1, qualifying Atletico Mineiro in the top–spot of Group 6.
+On 18 June, Cazares scored a goal against giants São Paulo FC, winning their first match of the league 2–1.

+Cazares scored his first Copa do Brasil goal of 2017 on 30 June, against Botafogo winning the first–leg match 1–0.
+On 2 July, he scored his first goal ever against club rivals Cruzeiro, winning 3–1.

 Corinthians

 On 26 September 2020, Cazares agreed to join Corinthians in a free transfer after he rescinded his contract with Atlético.
 He signed a nine-month contract with the club.
+After being regularly used during the remainder of the season, he lost his starting spot in the 2021 campaign, and terminated his contract on 14 April of that year.

+Fluminense

+On 15 April 2021, Cazares was loaned to Fluminense until December 2022.
+On 18 January 2022, he rescinded his link.

+Metalist Kharkiv

+On 22 January 2022, Cazares was announced at Ukrainian Premier League side Metalist Kharkiv.

+Independiente

+After the Russian invasion of Ukraine, FIFA allowed players to leave the country to remain active, and Cazares joined Independiente on loan on 4 April 2022.
+On 4 July, Independiente announced a permanent contract with the player until December 2023.

+On 10 July 2023, Cazares left the Rojo.

+América Mineiro

+On 22 August 2023, Cazares returned to Brazil and signed a contract until the end of the year with América Mineiro in the top tier.
+He featured in 12 matches as the club suffered relegation.

+Santos

+On 4 January 2024, Cazares was announced at Santos, also relegated to the Série B, on a one-year deal.
+He made his debut for the club the following 20 January, replacing Giuliano in a 1–0 away win over Botafogo-SP.

+Cazares scored his first goal for Peixe on 9 March 2024, netting the winner in a 3–2 home success over Inter de Limeira.
+On 28 June, after being nearly a month without appearing, he rescinded his contract with the club.

+Paysandu

+On 2 July 2024, Cazares was announced at Paysandu also in the Brazilian second division.